Botanical Name: Cycas revoluta

 Light: Bright light with some direct sun.
 Turn the pot a quarter turn at least once a week during the growing season.
 Otherwise, the plant will lean toward the light source.

 Water: Take care to water the soil, not the crown of the plant which can lead to crown rot and may kill the plant.
 Water thoroughly and allow the soil to dry out a bit between waterings, but don't allow it to dry out completely.
-Water less in winter.
+Water less in winter when growth is slower.
 Provide good drainage.

-Humidity: This beautiful plant prefers relative humidity above 50%.
+Humidity: This tropical native prefers relative humidity above 50%.
 You can set it on a tray of wet pebbles to raise the humidity around it.
-Use a room humidifier for best results.
+If your home is really dry, use a room humidifier for best results.

 Soil: Cactus potting mix works well for fast drainage.
 Or combine 2 parts peat-moss based potting mix and 1 part horticultural sand or perlite.